Tonbridge to Penshurst Walk

 5. At the top turn right at a three-way footpath signpost to go along another broad tree-lined avenue for 1 km, with the short cut from §E rejoining from a path on the right halfway along.

 6. At the end of the long avenue carry on in the same direction across an open field, then down a rough track to a road.
 Turn left onto the road, taking care as there is no pavement.
-Follow it downhill for 250m to a bridge under the Redhill–Tonbridge railway line?.
+Follow it downhill for 250m to a railway bridge under the Redhill–Tonbridge line.

 7. For the full walk carry on along the road to a T-junction, with the Fleur De Lis pub on the corner.
 Turn right and go along the B2027 for 250m, passing a restored water pump, the Village Stores and some attractive almshouses.
 Continue onto the north-western corner of the village green (crossing over the Alternative Walk's outward route).